Promises, Async, and Await

 - Sequential by default in both (

-await a; await b;
+await a; await b;) - Parallel with

 Promise.all([…, …])